NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 Declassified satellite images: KH-7
 -----------------------------------

 KH-7 was an effective observation satellite that followed the Corona program.
 It contained an index (frame) camera and a single strip (pushbroom) camera.

-ASP has *no exact camera model for this camera.* Approximate solutions are shown in :numref:`kh7_fig`.
+ASP has *no exact camera model for this camera.* An RPC distortion model can be fit as in :numref:`dem2gcp`.
+See a figure in :numref:`kh7_fig`.

 For this example we find the following images in Earth Explorer declassified collection 2::